 About Alexander Technique

-The Alexander Technique is recognized as one of the most effective ways of changing habitual patterns of movement, posture, and function.
-It helps alleviate pain and weakness, offers improved pain management for chronic disabilities, and enhanced rehabilitation following surgery or injury.
+The Alexander Technique recognized as one of the most effective ways of changing habitual patterns of movement, posture, and function.
+It helps alleviate pain and weakness, resulting in improved pain management for chronic disabilities, and enhanced rehabilitation following surgery or injury.
 We all have familiar habits and don’t think about them or even realize that we have them.
 As you advance in the Alexander Technique, you will become aware of your movement habits and choices.
-You will discover how to guide yourself through thought and application to better balance, freedom of movement, and ease.
-You will learn to make new choices when responding to a stimulus, and your unique mechanism will change and support you in the most efficient way in the activities in which you engage.
-This awareness and re-education invite self-discovery and leads the way to a improved lifestyle.
+You will discover how to guide yourself through thought and application therefore achieving balance, freedom of movement, and ease.
+You will learn to make new choices when responding to a stimulus, and your unique mechanism will change and support you in the most efficient way namely surrounding the activities in which you engage.
+This awareness and re-education invite self-discovery and leads the way to an improved lifestyle.

 - What is the Alexander Technique?

 - Promising Results from Knee Osteoarthritis Study

 - Alexander Technique, Exercise and Massage related to Chronic and Recurrent Back Pain

 - Chronic pain sufferers: spinal stenosis, fibromyalgia, multiple sclerosis, back and neck pain